huangkatherine7/vuzix-dev/README.md

 ## LLM Queries
 Ask any natural language query.
 For example: `Tell me a joke about cats`.

+### Issues
+1. Inference time is really long, nothing else can run until the inference returns so it may clog things?

 ## Simple Timer

 ### How to Use